omf2097/openomf/CONTRIBUTING.md

 what the code does, verifying that it works correctly, and being able to justify the changes during review.

-We welcome AI-assisted contributions for bugfixes and smaller, well-scoped tickets where the result is easy to validate and review.
+We accept AI-assisted contributions for bugfixes and smaller, well-scoped tickets where the result is easy to validate and review.
 Large or complex PRs that appear to be bulk-generated without actual understanding will be rejected.
 If you cannot explain your changes or respond to review feedback meaningfully, the PR will be closed.
+Simply pasting review comments into the LLM and pasting the response back into the PR is not acceptable, if you cannot engage with the generated material as a contributor, please do not submit pull requests.
 If you are aiming to make a large change, talk with us on discord first!

 It is not allowed to use autonomous tools to submit contributions, interact with issues, or post review comments without explicit human oversight.